Cryxtalix/resume_builder/README.md

 # My Resume Builder

 Create a file `info.json`, with the following structure.
+Store the file in the input folder.

     {
         "Name": "",